Advanced Studies Program

 Furthermore, students are required to write a short policy paper with their fellow participants on one relevant global challenge related to one or more of the following topics: Sustainable Development; Infrastructure Finance; Financial Architecture; Macroeconomic Stability; Trade and Investment; Climate Change; The Future of Work and Educational Social Cohesion; Social cohesion; SME policy and Economic Policies for Aging Populations.

 The research paper will be presented and discussed at a special conference where members of the Kiel University's Economic Faculty and of the Kiel Institute will be invited as discussants.
-Policy papers will be disseminated across the IfW and its broader research network.
+Policy papers will be disseminated across the Kiel Institute and its broader research network.

 Participants of the Advanced Studies Program have the opportunity to participate in selected courses of Kiel University's Ph.D.
 Program in "Quantitative Economics".

 Each year the group makes a study trip to one (financial) capital to attend a conference or meet representatives from national and international Institutions.
 In 2018, the group went to Frankfurt with tailored presentations at the Bundesbank, Dekabank, ECB and Frankfurt University from Alumni and senior representatives.
-This year, the group is going to Berlin to the Global Solution Summit 2019 on “Recoupling Social and Economic Progress — Towards a New International Paradigm”.
+2019, the group went to Berlin to the Global Solution Summit 2019 on “Recoupling Social and Economic Progress — Towards a New International Paradigm”.

 The Full-time ASP option differs from the Modular ASP in that participants additionally can take full advantage of enrolling in optional courses at Kiel University, participating regularly in seminars organized at the Kiel Institute and improving their German through language classes.
 Furthermore full-time ASPs can also work as paid research interns on cutting-edge projects undertaken at the areas at the Kiel Institute.